 19. Think on your FOREARM going up towards the ceiling and touch your back lightly, so you know you are getting a good LIFT on the ball after the release.

 I certainly hope that your game has been improving.
 We have gone over many things since the beginning of my Blog.
 Remember to keep practicing and incorporating these basics every few games.
-There’s a lot to remember to be patient with yourself.
+There’s a lot to remember so be patient with yourself.
+Repetition is the key in bowling!

 Good Luck and High scoring!!